-A particular subaward may be authorized by OJP because the recipient included a sufficiently-detailed description and justification of the proposed subaward in the Program Narrative, Budget Detail Worksheet, and Budget Narrative as approved by OJP.
-If, however, a particular subaward is not authorized by federal statute or regulation, and is not approved by OJP, the recipient will be required, post-award, to request and obtain written authorization from OJP before it may make the subaward.
+A particular subaward may be authorized by OJP because the recipient included a sufficiently-detailed description and justification of the proposed subaward in the application budget detail worksheet and budget narrative as approved by OJP in the Financial Clearance Memorandum.
+If, however, a particular subaward is not authorized by federal statute or regulation, and is not approved by OJP in the Financial Clearance Memorandum, the recipient will be required, post-award, to request and obtain written authorization from OJP before it may make the subaward.